 I have finished my first novel, titled Southern Transit, and now I’m looking for a publisher.
 It’s historical fiction, based on actual events that took place in antebellum America.
 In 1854 Boston, an officer in the United States Revenue Cutter Service opposes the President’s direct order to his ship to transport a captured slave back to Virginia.
 He suffers the consequences of hard choices, which threaten his own life, liberty, and happiness.
 Set aboard a small ship in the midst of a gathering political storm, it’s the story of a man of principle in an increasingly ambivalent world, trying to do the right thing, yet struggling with the ugly truth of his own complicity in the national sin of slavery.
 His first real exposure to the scourge of slavery brings chaos to his ordered life, despite his desperate attempts to control it.
 Through his ordeal, he finds that a solitary conscience is not always the most reliable guide.

-I’m now at work on my second novel, a sequel to the first, which I hope to finish in the spring of 2019.
+I’m now at work on my second novel, a sequel to the first, which I hope to finish in the fall of 2019.

 Thanks for visiting my website.
 If you enjoy my blog posts and other offerings, please let me know by leaving a comment or two.
 When you do, let me know if you would like to receive a preview of Southern Transit.
 I’ll gladly send the first three chapters to you, if you’ll promise to tell me what you think.